Learn how sealing a bath with silicone will give you a clean, leak-free finish

 Cut the silicone nozzle at 45 degrees around 5-20mm down the nozzle with a sharp knife.
 It's best to start small and then go larger if required.
 Put the cartridge in a caulking gun and squeeze the trigger until you get a tight fit.

-Place the gun at a shallow angle – starting in one corner – and squeeze the trigger of the caulking gun.
-Start moving along the edge as soon as the silicone appears.
-You need to use a consistent speed and pressure to get an even bead of silicone.
-Have a practice if unsure or new to siliconing.
+Position the gun at a shallow angle, starting in one corner, and squeeze the trigger of the caulking gun.
+Begin moving along the edge as soon as the silicone appears.
+It's important to maintain a consistent speed and pressure to achieve an even bead of silicone.

 5. Smooth your silicone